-cancellations by the IR Society Occasionally it will be necessary to cancel a course if minimum numbers cannot be achieved.
-If you are not able to attend the revised date or venue we will give a credit of 100% of the course costs against a future course or refund any course fees already paid.
-As a course may be cancelled up to two weeks prior to its start date we recommend that delegates do not make travel arrangements before this time.
+The IR Society reserves the right to alter course dates or venues without liability.
+We will endeavour to give delegates as much notice as possible of any changes.
+If the delegate is not able to attend the revised date / location, we will give a credit of 100% of the course costs against a future course or refund any course fees already paid.
+As a course may be cancelled up to two weeks prior to its start date, we recommend that delegates do not make travel / accommodation arrangements before this time.
 Any travel costs incurred are entirely the delegate's responsibility.
-The IR Society does not accept any liability for re-imbursement of travel costs.
+The IR Society does not accept any liability for re-imbursement of travel / accommodation costs.